If you’ve received the news that you have hepatocellular carcinoma (HCC), you probably have many questions about treatment.

 Consult with your doctor before starting new therapies.
-And always make sure you’re dealing with qualified practitioners.
+Always make sure you’re working with qualified practitioners.

 You might also be interested in trying dietary or herbal supplements.
-But some can interfere with your medications, so always check with your doctor first.
-It may also help to meet with a nutritionist or dietician to go over your nutritional needs.
+Some can interfere with your medications, so always check with your doctor first.
+It may also help to meet with a nutritionist or dietitian to go over your nutritional needs.